 Employee Spotlight: Rhiannon Davies

 As part of our new blog series, we're doing employee spotlights highlighting our amazing team members.
-First out is Rhiannon Davies, Data Engineer, who's been here at HIVED for over six months.
+First up is Rhiannon Davies, Data Engineer, who's been here at HIVED for over six months.

 First, tell us a little about yourself.
 What do you do in your spare time?